Six mind-bending furniture illusions

 Usually, I like to share illusions you might not have seen before.
-And, with 73 million views and counting, Zach King does not need my help.
+And, with 73 million views and counting, Zach King doesn't need my help.

 Even so, these optical illusions using peculiar pieces of furniture and the human brain are simply too stunning not to share.

-Most take advantage of the fact that the human brain uses context clues to estimate how far away objects are.
+Most take advantage of how often the human brain uses context clues to estimate how far away objects are.

-When the illusion is on a screen it becomes a 2D representation of a 3D object and our brain can only place the object in space based on the size they should be.
+When the illusion is on a screen it becomes a 2D representation of a 3D object and our brain can only place objects in space based on the size they should be.

-For example, in this shot from elf, our brain knows where in space the elf in blue is based on the fact that her desk appears larger than the elves behind her.
+For example, in this shot from elf, our brain knows the distance between the elf in the middle of the front and the elf behind based on the fact that her desk looks bigger than his.

-The illusion would not be ask strong in real life because our eyes would be able to view the set from multiple angles.
+The illusion would not be as strong in real life because our eyes would be able to view the set from multiple angles.

 The same psychology explains how my mate, Melbourne magician Dom Chambers can chug four beers in ten seconds.